 Drizzle this vibrant dressing on your favorite salads.
 It pairs well with simple leafy greens, kale, or a spinach salad.

-Salad ideas: Add berries, thinly sliced onion, seeds, or nuts for protein and crunch to your salad.
-(I really enjoy these naturally sweetened Maple Vanilla Candied Walnuts.)
-Or add vegan feta cheese or dairy-free goat cheese.
+Salad idea: Start with a bed of mixed greens.
+Then add berries, thinly sliced onion, seeds, or nuts for protein and crunch to your salad.
+(I really enjoy these naturally sweetened Maple-Vanilla Candied Walnuts.)
+Then top it with dairy-free feta cheese crumbles or vegan goat cheese.

 Storing

-For more inspiration, also browse all oil-free dressing recipes or summer recipes.
+For more inspiration, also browse all salad dressing recipes or summer recipes.

 Blueberry Salad Dressing (Oil-Free!)